fpcastle/fpcastle.github.io/README.md

 If you answered 1 then you can move onto the next stage of the interview process which involves writing a functional pearl and sending us a link to a blog post about it for review by a selection committee chaired by Richard Bird.

+**Q**: What is the bar to be hired as a Research Scientist?
+**A**: You must have had at least one paper rejected from POPL, ICFP, PLDI or OOPSLA.
+If you paper was rejected by Reviewer #2 then your application will be fast-tracked.

+**Q**: Are Research Scientists subjected to a tenure-track process?
+**A**: No, we do not haze our staff.

 **Q**: What text editor will be used?
 **A**: That would be an ecumenical matter.